 They get a silly ANSIs.

 Most of these programmer joke are just plays on words that you probably won’t get if you aren’t a developer.

 Programmers, Sys Admins and DevOps engineers may find these developer jokes funny, but people outside of the IT field probably will scratch their heads.

-Feel free to use these jokes to kick off a Zoom call or end your daily Scrum.
-But don’t offer them up at the Thanksgiving Dinner table, as they’ll go over about as well as a WKRP turkey giveaway.
+Feel free to use these jokes to kick off a Zoom call or end your Daily Scrum.
+Just don’t offer them up at the Thanksgiving dinner table, as they’ll go over about as well as a WKRP turkey giveaway.